 This organisation also saves you the effort of cleaning or filtering through a messy inbox; helping you and your workers focus on more productive tasks.

 Being cloud-based, Teams allows its users to work on projects in real-time with other colleagues, eliminating the need for manual e-mail updates (and multiple versions of documents).
 Its features also allow for easy collaboration with users outside of your organisation (i.e. vendors, suppliers, or clients), with an option to invite them using their direct e-mail.
-To secure your files, admins can place controls on what these “guest users” can access, ensuring streamlined communication without putting your data at risk.
+Admins can place controls on what these “guest users” can access to secure your files, ensuring streamlined communication without putting your data at risk.

 High accessibility and security